ppy/osu-wiki/wiki/People/Beatmap_Nomination_Group/Rules/en.md

 Rules are exactly that: rules.
 Violating any of these may get the respective Beatmap Nominator expelled permanently from the Beatmap Nominators.

-Violations of these rules may be reported in [this thread](https://osu.ppy.sh/forum/t/447428) or to a member of the [Quality Assurance Team](https://osu.ppy.sh/g/7) directly.
+Violations of these rules may be reported to a member of the [Quality Assurance Team](https://osu.ppy.sh/g/7) directly.

 ### General